xcodebuild/dns-proxy-https/README.md

 ## dns-proxy-https

-DNS proxy server over [Google Public DNS](https://dns.google.com/) with socks supported
+DNS proxy server over [Google Public DNS](https://dns.google.com/) with socks proxy supported

 Give you a pollution-free and safe local DNS Server(0.0.0.0:53)，but maybe not so fast.
 ## Usage